blualg/m-ovito/doc/manual/licenses/Qt6.instructions.rst

       -skip qtquick3d \
       -skip qtscxml \
       -no-use-gold-linker \
-      -prefix $HOME/progs/qt6
+      -prefix /usr/local/lib/qt6
-  cmake --build .
+  cmake --build . --parallel
   cmake --install .

 macOS
 """""

-OVITO for macOS (Apple Silicon) ships with a standard installation of the Qt 6.4.1 framework distributed by the Qt Company.
+OVITO for macOS (Apple Silicon) ships with a standard installation of the Qt 6.4.2 framework distributed by the Qt Company.
 OVITO for macOS (Intel) ships with a standard installation of the Qt 6.2.4 framework distributed by the Qt Company.